Teoneag/Splitty_TU-Delft_OOP-Project/docs/meetings/week-06/week-06-minutes.md

 ## **TA announcements**
-- merge MR request before the week ends so it counts automatically to that week without needing a TA to check it manually
+- merge MR request before the week ends, so it counts automatically to that week without needing a TA to check it manually

 ## **Showing Ta application**
 -   Ta liked the progress :))